dmotte/bnplay/README.md

 ## Desktop version

-If you prefer to listen to brown noise locally, i made two **shell scripts**.
-They have been tested with _Git Bash_ on _Windows 10_, but should also work on other operating systems.
+If you prefer to listen to brown noise locally, I made two **shell scripts**.
+They have both been tested with _Git Bash_ on _Windows 10_, but should work on other systems too.

 1. **Clone** the repository on your computer
 2. Install **ffmpeg** if you do not have it installed.
 I suggest installing it via the [_Chocolatey_ package manager](https://chocolatey.org/install):